FoolCode/Theme/README.md

 Foolz PHP Theme system
 =======================

-A theme system that abuses OOP to give those features you always dreamed about.
+A theme system that abuses OOP to give you those features you've always dreamed of.

 You will need PHP 5.4 for this to work.
 You can install it through [Composer](http://getcomposer.org/) and [Packagist](https://packagist.org/packages/foolz/plugin).

 ## What a mess!

-Foolz\Theme works upon Foolz\Plugin.
-This means it has inbuilt support for plugin-like stuff, and use it if you wish, or just forget about it.
-We use it plenty to allow re-skinning and hooking links on the interface.
+Foolz\Theme works on top of Foolz\Plugin.
+This means it has built-in support for plugin-like stuff, that you can use or ignore at will.
+We use it to allow re-skinning and hooking links on the interface.

-What we disliked about other theme systems is that they were nothing more than View managers, monolithic and raw.
+We created our own Theme system because other theme systems were nothing more than View managers, monolithic and raw.

-This package aims to use a multi-level approach to themes, where you can go up and down in the system and build components at the very last moment - by interacting with the theme in the theme itself.
-The structure is the following:
+This package aims to use a multi-level approach to themes, where you can go up and down in the system and build components at the very last moment - by interacting with the theme directly.
+The structure goes like this:

 * Loader
 * Theme
 * Builder -> Global Parameter Manager
 * View -> Local Parameter Manager

-From the View you can bubble up to the Loader, grab the global parameters, enter other partials, build them within the View.
+From the View you can bubble up to the Loader, grab the global parameters, enter other partials, and build them within the View.

 Other features:

-* Child themes: Instead of having to duplicate the entire theme directory, you can extend another and fallback on its files.
-You can also extend a theme that by itself extends another, without depth limit.
+* Child themes: Instead of having to duplicate the entire theme directory, you can extend another theme and fallback on its files.
+You can also extend from an extended theme, with no limit.
 * Asset Manager: compile LESS files on the fly.